-You might have seen that our plugin Advanced Coupons has a feature called WooCommerce URL coupons.
+WooCommerce URL coupons is an exciting and useful feature in our Advance Coupons plugin.
 This lets your customers apply WooCommerce coupons by visiting a URL on your store.

 Getting a discount using a coupon link is an easy way to get your customers to buy from your store.

-It’s something that can be very handy if you know how to use it properly in your marketing, it can help you:
+It’s something that can be very handy if you know how to use it properly in your marketing.
+It can also help you:

 - Simplify the process of customers adding coupons

 - Reduce support issues where customers have mistyped a coupon code

 - Increase conversion of a coupon deal by making sure no one has any issues in redeeming it

 There are several ways you can get URL to apply coupon links, but our plugin makes it a breeze in WooCommerce.

 Simply go to the URL coupons tab and grab the coupon link that it generates after you save your coupon.
 Then, when your customer visits the URL you give them, it will attempt to apply the coupon.